crawlab-team/crawlab-docs/docs/guide/use-crawlab/quick-tutorial.md

 # Quick Tutorial

 You have now installed Crawlab and perhaps can't wait to start using it.
-Before you go deep into it, I would suggest you go through this quick tutorial to walk you through some basics and get you familiar with some main features in Crawlab.
+Before you go deep into the details, I would suggest you go through this quick tutorial which would walk you through some basics and get you familiar with some main features in Crawlab.

 ## Introduction